w3cj/null.computer/posts/05-why-build-from-scratch.md

 In a way, null.computer is a meta project to keep me coding and growing.
 I've had blogs in the past, but never stayed motivated enough to keep them updated.

-#### This blog is an exploration in computers, coding and all things possible therein.
+#### This blog is an exploration in coding, computers and all things possible therein.

 ### :icecream: Exhibit A: Vanilla JS
 Checkout the source for this page.